bilalnasar/moneywise/readme.md

 ## Acknowledgements

-I started this project based on the Plaid API Quickstart guide, which you can find [here](https://github.com/plaid/quickstart), which was originally built with Flask.
+I based the structure of this project on the Plaid API Quickstart guide, which you can find [here](https://github.com/plaid/quickstart), which was originally built with Flask.